 - The particular feature of this type of mechanical process is that a single machine can produce different bend radii on the same angle iron, permitting the creation of complex geometrical shapes.

 - The disadvantage of roll-bending is the fact that in order to achieve a valid grip and begin the roll-bending process, the machine requires a portion of additional material at the beginning and end of the angle iron.
-This necessitates an increase in the total quantity of metal needed to roll-bend the angle iron..
-We called it is unbent flat or flat part of roll bending angle iron.
+This necessitates an increase in the total quantity of metal needed to roll-bend the angle iron.
+We called it the unbent flat or flat part of a roll bending angle iron.

 unbent flat of roll bending angle iron